What if slaughter-free, environmentally sustainable “clean” meat replaced conventional meat in the grocery store?

 Reinventing how meat gets to the plate is a tipping point

 that could change the world.

-Meat the Future ushers the viewer into a world vexed by the complexities of industrialized agriculture, spotlighting a convergence of urgent issues, and zooming in on pioneering change-makers.
+Meat the Future ushers the viewer into a world vexed by the complexities of industrial agriculture and zooms in on pioneering change-makers.

 Bruce Friedrich spent the last two decades as a grassroots activist working in inner city soup kitchens to feed the hungry, and as a leader of the American animal protection movement.
-In 2016, he launched the Washington DC-based The Good Food Institute to champion, strategize, lobby and advocate on behalf of the clean meat and plant-based meat industries.
+In 2016 he launched the Washington DC-based think tank The Good Food Institute, to promote alternatives to conventional animal agriculture.